Aidar5/nattoeng/docs/source/exercises/09_exercises.rst

 Task 9.3
 ~~~~~~~~~~~

-Create function get_int_vlan_map that processes switch configuration file and returns a tuple with two dictionaries:
+Create get_int_vlan_map() function that processes switch configuration file and returns a tuple with two dictionaries:

-1. dictionary of ports in trunk mode, where keys are port number and values are list of allowed VLAN (list of numbers):
+1. dictionary of ports in access mode, where keys are port numbers and values is access VLAN (numbers):

 .. code:: python